ros2/ros2_tracing/doc/design_ros_2.md

     1. When creating a publisher/subscriber/service/client/etc., appropriate references should be kept in order to correlate with other tracepoints related to the same instance.
 1. Publishers & subscriptions
     1. When creating a publisher/subscription:
-        1. the effective topic name should be included (i.e. including namespace and after remapping).
+        1. the effective topic name should be included (i.e., including namespace and after remapping).
         1. information about the publisher/subscription instances should be included, to be correlated with other tracepoints later.
     1. When publishing a message:
         1. it should be linked to its publisher.
         1. some sort of message identifier(s) should be included in the tracepoint so it can be tracked through DDS up to the subscriber's side.
             * A pointer to the message can be used to track it through the ROS abstraction layers.
             * Same for DDS, making sure to track any copies being made, if any.
-            * Some logic, e.g. network packet matching or some sort of unique message identifier, can then be used to link a published message to a message received by a subscription.
+            * Some logic, e.g., network packet matching or some sort of unique message identifier, can then be used to link a published message to a message received by a subscription.
 1. Callbacks (subscription, service, client, timer)
     1. Callback function symbol should be included, whenever possible.
     1. Callback instances should be linked to a specific message or request, when applicable.
-    1. Information about callback execution (e.g. start & end) should be available.
+    1. Information about callback execution (e.g., start & end) should be available.
 1. Timers
     1. Information about the period should be available.
 1. Executors